Brandtweary/Cyberorganism/extensions/README.md

 The extensions directory is organized as follows:

 - `README.md` - This documentation file
-- `logseq_knowledge_graph/` - Integration between Logseq PKM and a knowledge graph
+- `pkm_knowledge_graph/` - Integration between a Personal Knowledge Management app (PKM) and a knowledge graph
 - (Future subdirectories will be added as needed for specific extension categories)

 ## Extensions

-### Logseq Knowledge Graph
+### PKM Knowledge Graph

-The `logseq_knowledge_graph` module provides integration between Logseq (a personal knowledge management system) and a graph database.
+The `pkm_knowledge_graph` module provides integration between a PKM app and a knowledge graph.
 It consists of:

 - A Logseq plugin that exports block and page data
 - A Rust backend server that receives and stores the data